Easy Reader Collection

 The following are a sample of the databases that provide some helpful features for the ESL student.
 You can also search the databases from home, or any off-campus location.
 You will be asked to enter your name and seven-digit college ID number.

 This database specializes in current controversial issues.
-It gives overviews of topics, as well as magazine articles, images, statistics, websites, links to audio and video files and more.
-It is appropriate for the advanced ESL student, but offers no special aids.
+It gives overviews of topics, magazine articles, images, statistics, websites, links to audio and video files and more.
+It is appropriate for the intermediate to advanced ESL student, and offers translations and "listen" option for articles.
+Using the Advanced Search screen, you can seach by content levels and Lexile range.

 You can find articles from magazines, newspapers, and encyclopedias.
-Adjust your search by selectin reading levels from Grade1 to Grade 12.
+Adjust your search by selecting reading levels from Grade1 to Grade 12.
 Search by keywords, or browse topics of interest to you.
+Includes a dictionary for instant vocabulary help!

 Reference books are used often by librarians and students, so they cannot be checked out.
 Sometimes the library also has a copy in the book stacks that can be taken home.
 A librarian will help you find the best books for your needs.
 The following are examples of reference books that you might find helpful.